 Mr. Buckallew is uniquely experienced in representing individuals who are faced with mental health issues in both civil and criminal court proceedings.
 With nearly two decades of experience defending clients who suffer from mental illness against both criminal allegations and against civil commitment proceedings, Attorney Trent Buckallew understands the importance of assessing the mental state of his clients during both the time of the alleged offense and during the court proceedings themselves.
 While at the Maricopa County Public Defenders Office, Mr. Buckallew practiced as a Senior Attorney for three years representing individuals in Civil Commitment hearings and has handled countless mental health related cases in private practice and has a proven track record of achieving favorable results in both civil and criminal proceedings.
 Additionally, Mr. Buckallew is a member of the legal division of the American Psychological Association.

-Contact a Tempe criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.
+Contact a Phoenix mental health attorney to learn more about the impact of mental health in both civil and criminal cases.